 much as to change the people conduct into evil.
 In other words, when you follow the Confucian ethical teachings you loose your natural state of your mind and are led to the evil.
 Which is, obviously, wrong.

 more so with the modern man.
 His modern culture is the key of the modern problems including so much depression and alienation!

-Paper by Jhian
+Commentary by Jhian